-'''

 ::= { ifTestEntry 4 }

 ifTestCode OBJECT-TYPE

 SYNTAX OBJECT IDENTIFIER

-MAX-ACCESS read-only

-STATUS deprecated
+MAX-ACCESS read-only STATUS deprecated

-DESCRIPTION

-"This object contains a code which contains more

-specific information on the test result, for example

-an error-code after a failed test.
-Error codes and

-other values this object may take are specific to the

-type of interface and/or test.
-The value may have the

-semantics of either the AutonomousType or

-InstancePointer textual conventions as defined in RFC

-1903.
+"This object contains a code which contains more specific information on the test result, for example an error-code after a failed test.
+Error codes and other values this object may take are specific to the type of interface and/or test.
+The value may have the semantics of either the AutonomousType or InstancePointer textual conventions as defined in RFC 2579.
 The identifier:

+'''

 testCodeUnknown OBJECT IDENTIFIER ::= { 0 0 }

 is defined for use if no additional result code is

 available."

 ::= { ifTestEntry 5 }

+'''

+'''

+ifTestOwner

-ifTestOwner OBJECT-TYPE
+OBJECT-TYPE

+SYNTAX

-SYNTAX OwnerString
+OwnerString

-MAX-ACCESS read-write
+MAX-ACCESS read-write STATUS deprecated

-STATUS

-deprecated

 DESCRIPTION

-"The entity which currently has the 'ownership'
+"The entity which currently has the 'ownership' required to

-required to invoke a test on this interface."
+invoke a test on this interface."

 ::= { ifTestEntry 6 }

 -- Deprecated Definitions - Groups

 ifGeneralGroup

 OBJECT-GROUP

 OBJECTS { ifDescr, ifType, ifSpeed, ifPhysAddress,

 ifAdminStatus, ifOperStatus, ifLastChange,

 ifLinkUpDownTrapEnable, ifConnectorPresent,

 ifHighSpeed, ifName }

 STATUS deprecated

 DESCRIPTION

 "A collection of objects deprecated in favour of

 ifGeneralInformationGroup."

 ::= { ifGroups 1 }

-OBJECT-GROUP

-ifTestGroup
+ifTestGroup OBJECT-GROUP

 OBJECTS { ifTestId, ifTestStatus, ifTestType,

-'''

-'''

 ifTestResult, ifTestCode, ifTestOwner }

 STATUS deprecated

 DESCRIPTION

-"A collection of objects providing the ability to
+"A collection of objects providing the ability to invoke

-invoke tests on an interface."
+tests on an interface."

 ::= { ifGroups 8 }

+ifStackGroup

 OBJECT-GROUP

-ifStackGroup

 OBJECTS { ifStackStatus }

 STATUS deprecated

 DESCRIPTION

-"The previous collection of objects providing
+"The previous collection of objects providing information on

-information on the layering of MIB-II interfaces."
+the layering of MIB-II interfaces."

 ::= { ifGroups 9 }

-ifOldObjectsGroup

-OBJECT-GROUP
+ifOldObjectsGroup OBJECT-GROUP

 OBJECTS { ifInNUcastPkts, ifOutNUcastPkts,

 ifOutQLen, ifSpecific }

 STATUS deprecated

 DESCRIPTION

+'''

+'''

-"The collection of objects deprecated from the
+"The collection of objects deprecated from the original MIB-

-original MIB-II interfaces group."
+II interfaces group."

 ::= { ifGroups 12 }

 -- Deprecated Definitions - Compliance

 ifCompliance MODULE-COMPLIANCE

 STATUS deprecated

 DESCRIPTION

-"The previous compliance statement for SNMPv2 entities
+"A compliance statement defined in a previous version of

-which have network interfaces."
+this MIB module, for SNMP entities which have network

+interfaces."

 MODULE -- this module

 MANDATORY-GROUPS { ifGeneralGroup, ifStackGroup }

 GROUP

 ifFixedLengthGroup

 DESCRIPTION

-"This group is mandatory for all network interfaces
+"This group is mandatory for all network interfaces which

-which are character-oriented or transmit data in
+are character-oriented or transmit data in fixed-length

-fixed-length transmission units."
+transmission units."

-GROUP

-ifHCFixedLengthGroup

-DESCRIPTION

-"This group is mandatory only for those network

-interfaces which are character-oriented or transmit

 '''